MSF is responding to the emergency in Gaza

 90% of our funding comes from individual donors.
 Learn how you can support MSF’s lifesaving care with a gift.

-Learn about the diseases and medical conditions we treat.
+Learn about the diseases and medical services we provide.

 More than 232 million children around the world last year suffered from malnutrition.
 It is the underlying contributing factor in nearly half of the deaths of children under five years of age.